Authing/docs/docs/en/reference/sdk-for-ios/social/lark.md

 <br>

-### Step 4: Add Feishu login callback
+### Step 4: Add Lark login callback

-After Feishu returns to the application, if SceneDelegate is used, the following functions need to be overloaded in SceneDelegate.swift:
+After Lark returns to the application, if SceneDelegate is used, the following functions need to be overloaded in SceneDelegate.swift:

 ```swift
 func scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>) {